adelinamfatu/adelinamfatu/README.md

 - 🔭 I’m currently working as a Software Developer
 - 💻 I've graduated from the Faculty of Cybernetics, Statistics and Economic Informatics in 2023
 - 📚 I'm currently a Master's student in E-Business
+- 📑 My most used programming languages are: C#, Java, Javascript
 <!--
 **adelinamfatu/adelinamfatu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.